Recipes from the Kitchen of the American Academy in Rome

 Photography by Annie Schlechter

-Pasta is a behind-the-scenes tutorial into the way that pastas and sauces are made in the kitchen of the esteemed American Academy in Rome.
+Pasta is a behind-the-scenes tutorial into the way that pastas and sauces are made in the renowned kitchen of the American Academy in Rome.
 As the author, Chef Christopher Boswell, explains:

 In this book, recipes and sections function like building blocks.
 The fundamental techniques of one type of pasta or sauce will give you the tools to approach the next one…the book reflects the way we teach the interns.
 They start by making simple pasta dishes and progressively acquire the skills to make more complex ones.

 Yet: Pasta is much, much more than “how to” book.
 The recipes, while remaining true to their authentic Italian roots, are unmistakably influenced by Chef Boswell’s time at Chez Panisse, and sparkle with a lightness and purity that one doesn’t normally expect from pasta.